LeelaChessZero/lczero.org/content/blog/2020/2020-04-21-tcec-s17-super-final-report/index.md

 Leela sacs the d-pawn, reorganizes pieces in the center, begins a king walk to the k-side, trades a rook pair and a-pawns.
 The material is balanced but Leela eval is +3 and SF eval +2.
 SF has two doubled b-pawns and an isolated d-pawn in an open file.
 Good targets for Leela rook and knight.

 And finally Leela pushes the f-pawns and swaps black LSB for a knight.
 Now all pawns are fragmented, this is the time for picking.
 “Les feuilles mortes se ramassent à la pelle”, Jacques Prévert, in english “Dead leaves are picked up by the shovel.”
 Leela is winning!
-But she misses the win. a Queen in open space is a real problem for Leela.
+But she misses the win.
+A queen in open space is a real problem for Leela.

-r1b1r1k1/pp1pqppp/n2b4/2pP4/4NP2/8/PP1BQ1PP/R3KBNR w KQ - 5 11" >}}
+{{< chessdiagram "r1b1r1k1/pp1pqppp/n2b4/2pP4/4NP2/8/PP1BQ1PP/R3KBNR w KQ - 5 11" >}}

 #### Game 59: two knights defence (Leela +2)